saalfeldlab/parallel-elastic-alignment/doc/manual.md

 ## Preparation

+0. Make sure fiji is installed with an executable at:

+        ~/packages/Fiji.app/fiji-linux64

 1. Create a list of all files to be imported with their absolute paths:

 		find /groups/flyem/data/AL-Z0613-14/raw/ -name "*.tif" | sort > ls-sorted.txt